Town Name: BRIGHTON (aka Island Pond), Vermont

-General Area Info: Island Pond is known as a quiet and beautiful NEK town, but is self sufficient w/ stores, grocery marts, retail shops, churches, school, library & many recreational activities just to start.
+General Area Info: Island Pond is known as a quiet and beautiful NEK town, but is self sufficient with stores, grocery marts, retail shops, churches, a school, a library & many recreational activities just to start.
 The lake is 626 acres with a 20+ acre Island in the middle.
 The town is private and only 22 miles to Derby and closer to Burke Mountain and Lyndonville.

 Attractions: Island Pond, Spectacle Pond, Island Pond State Park, Bluff Mountain, Historical Society, Railroad Station.
 Great summer recreation programs of children.